Why another binding library?

 Curiously, the situation now is reminiscent of 2015: binding generation with existing tools (Boost.Python, pybind11) is slow and produces enormous binaries with overheads on runtime performance.
 At the same time, key improvements in C++17 and Python 3.8 provide opportunities for drastic simplifications.
 Therefore, I am starting another binding project.
 This time, the scope is intentionally limited so that this doesn’t turn into an endless cycle.

-So what is different?#
+So what is different?

 nanobind is highly related to pybind11 and inherits most of its conventions and syntax.
 The main difference is a change in philosophy: pybind11 must deal with all of C++ to bind legacy codebases, while nanobind targets a smaller C++ subset.
 The codebase has to adapt to the binding tool and not the other way around, which allows nanobind to be simpler and faster.
 Pull requests with extensions and generalizations to handle subtle fringe cases were welcomed in pybind11, but they will likely be rejected in this project.

 An overview of removed features is provided in a separate section.
-Besides feature removal, the rewrite was also an opportunity to address long-standing performance issues and add a number of major quality-of-live improvements and smaller features.
+Besides feature removal, the rewrite was also an opportunity to address long-standing performance issues and add a number of major quality-of-life improvements and smaller features.

-Performance improvements#
+Performance improvements

 The benchmark section evaluates the impact of the following performance improvements: